 (5) If a court transfers a matter to another court under this section, the registrar of each court is to give effect to the transfer.

-[Section 45 amended by No. 59 of 2004 s.
+[Section 45 amended: No. 59 of 2004 s.
 141.]

 46. Breach of restraining order

 A person against whom a restraining order was made under this Part who contravenes the order commits an offence.